Is the JCC Early Learning Center a licensed facility?

 Is there a scheduled nap time for all of the age groups?

 - Yes.
 The Early Learning Center provides time for all children to rest.
 We recognize that some children do not require a nap time and we are respectful of this.
 Quiet activities are provided for children who are unable to nap and calming music is played throughout this period of time to help the children relax and feel at ease during the rest period.

 Are there any items parents are responsible to provide?

 What is your policy regarding sick children?

 - If a child is suspected of having a communicable disease parents are contacted to pick up their child.
-Children who are sent home with the suspected communicable disease may return only after they are symptom free for 24 hours.
-Children who are not well enough to resume all scheduled activities including outside play should be kept home.
-When children at the center have been exposed to a communicable disease, information specific to the disease will be posted on the parent information board.
+Children who are not well enough to resume all scheduled activities including outside play are encouraged not to attend.
+When children at the center have been exposed to a communicable disease, information specific to the disease will be sent home with each child who was in possibly exposed to the communicable disease.

 What are the tuition fees?